julieherrmann/-idea-120-responses-JULIEHERRMANN/week-02-murray-poem.md

 # BINARY
-*Like the rib of Adam conjuring Eve, the lonely coder beckons her to life,
+*Like the rib of Adam conjuring Eve, the lonely coder beckons her to life,*

-Filling void of the feminine, responding at beck and call.
+*Filling void of the feminine, responding at beck and call.*

-She’s been called many names by now- Eliza, A.L.I.C.E, Alexa, Siri-
+*She’s been called many names by now- _Eliza, A.L.I.C.E, Alexa, Siri_-*

-Yet always pulling delicate truth from null, flaunting imagined womanly flair
+*Yet always pulling delicate truth from null, flaunting imagined womanly flair,*

-As if her creator is concerned with a different binary.*
+*As if her creator is concerned with a different binary.*